-Project: 2006-08: Low Cost Mobile RWIS Champion: Claude Lapointe, Quebec Ministry of Transportation Purpose: The objective is to build low cost mobile RWIS station with an open architecture to mix different sensors of different constructors.
+Project: 2006-08: Low Cost Mobile RWIS

+Champion: Claude Lapointe, Quebec Ministry of Transportation

+Purpose: The objective is to build low cost mobile RWIS station with an open architecture to mix different sensors of different constructors.
 The project will involve the use of sensors on a vehicle and the use of an in-vehicle display and cell phone-based communications.

-Status: Final project materials have been provided InTrans/CWIMS staff is editing them for a final review by the board.
-Approximate % Complete: 95 % Barriers/Issues: None.
+- Final project materials have been provided by Quebec. - InTrans/CWIMS publications staff is editing them for a final review by the board.

 Recommendations: X continue as planned continue with modifications discontinue